NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 • probable time and resource requirements

-• skills required to deliver the project
+• skills required to deliver the project’s

 • initial assumptions and risks to account for

-Now, as a project manager, you should sit down with the project sponsor, stakeholders and decision makers to share your milestone list and delivery schedule.
+Now, as a project manager, you should sit down with the project sponsor, stakeholders, and decision-makers to share your milestone list and delivery schedule.

 Project Delivery